rickycodes/oysterclip/README.md

-# Clipboard Viewer (Dioxus Desktop MVP)
+# Clipboard Viewer

-This branch ports the UI/runtime path to pure Dioxus Desktop.
-Legacy Tauri sources are archived at `archive/src-tauri-legacy`.
+A Dioxus Desktop app for browsing the shared clipboard history written by `clipboard-watcher`.

 ## Run